 "Baby photos.
 All her cribs, her chairs.
 All her toys and stuff like that...everything was floating in sewage water," Capizzano recalled.
 "That really hurt.
 I can buy a new fridge, I can buy a new stove.
 But I can never buy her memories."

 The 2013 flood generated $830 million in insurance claims, making it the costliest natural disaster ever in Ontario.

 Capizzano grew up a couple of blocks away.
 In her 40 years in the neighbourhood, she had never heard of any of the homes flooding.

 Climate change is making extreme rainfall a more frequent occurrence.
-Storms that historically happened only once every 50 years are now estimated to be happening every 35 years.
+Storms that historically happened only once every 50 years are now projected to occur every 35 years.
 By the end of the century, they could happen once every 12 years on average, according to a recent climate report from Environment Canada.
 All this increases the potential for urban flooding.

 In many cities like Toronto, aging infrastructure is struggling to cope with more intense rainfall, especially as new building developments strain sewage systems and parking lots are paved over wetlands and other natural environments that could be used to help control floods.

 Since 2009, the cost of Canadian insurance claims for "catastrophic" extreme weather events (those that generate at least $25 million in insurable losses) has jumped to an average of $1.8 billion annually — and flooding is to blame for more than half the increase, says Blair Feltmate, head of the Intact Centre on Climate Adaptation at the University of Waterloo.
 The figures have been adjusted for both inflation and per capita wealth accumulation.
 Feltmate notes they represent only insured losses, or about a third or quarter of the total costs -- many flood victims end up paying much more out-of-pocket.